bbauska/UofM-Intro-HTML5/README.md

 [Week 2 Lecture Slides.pdf]

-### 1.07.Code
+<h3>1.07 Code</h3>

 Whenever possible, the code is linked through CodePen, Replit, and a downloadable zip file.
 You can choose the format that best suits your learning style.

-You can find the code at [HTML5 Course Code](https://intro-webdesign.com/v3/html5.html#code).
+You can find the code at <a href="https://intro-webdesign.com/v3/html5.html#code">
+HTML5 Course Code</a>.
 It is organized by week, so you can check to see if any code is provided for this week&apos;s lessons.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 name="ch2" style="margin:15px;">WEEK 2 - Structure of a Web Design</h2>